Designer Modeling through Design Style Clustering: Background

-Mixed-initiative co-creativity (MI-CC) \cite{yannakakis2014micc}, is the subset of PCG algorithms where human user and AI system engage in a constant mutual inspiration loop towards the creation of game content \cite{machado2019pitako,shaker2013ropossum,smith_tanagra:_2011,Machado2017,liapis_generating_2013}.
-Understanding player behaviour and experience, as well as predicting the player's motivation and intention is key for mixed-initiative creative tools, while aiming to offer in real time user-tailored procedurally generated content.
-Nevertheless, the player is the designer in MI-CC, and gameplay data is replaced by a compilation of designer-user actions and AI model reactions over time while both, user and model are engaged into a mutually inspired creative process.
-A fluent MI-CC loop should provide good human understanding and interpretation of the system, as well as accurate user behaviour modelling by the system, capable of projecting the user's subsequent design decisions \cite{ComptonPhD}.
+Mixed-initiative co-creativity (MI-CC)~\cite{yannakakis2014micc}, is the subset of PCG algorithms where human users and AI systems engage in a constant mutual inspiration loop towards the creation of game content \cite{charity2020baba,machado2019pitako,shaker2013ropossum,smith_tanagra:_2011,liapis_generating_2013}.
+Understanding the designer's behavior and experience, as well as predicting their intentions is key for mixed-initiative creative tools while aiming to offer in real-time user-tailored procedurally generated content.

+While player modeling is key for generating content adapted to players, adapting tools, systems, and AI methods for designing games requires a shift towards a designer-centric perspective, focusing on Designer Modeling. \emph{Designer Modeling}, akin to player modeling, refers to the creation of models of either individual designers or groups of designers informed by how they create various types of content.
+Liapis et al.~\cite{Liapis2013-designerModel,Liapis2014-designerModelImpl} introduced designer modeling for personalized experiences when using computer-aided design tools, with a focus on the integration of such in automatized and mixed-initiative content creation.
+The focus is on capturing the designer's style, preferences, goals, intentions, and iterative design process to create representative models of designers.

+EXplainable AI (XAI) is an emergent research field that holds substantial promise for improving model explainability while maintaining high-performance levels~\cite{adadi2018peeking,Doshi-Velez2018}.
+Explanations should be aligned with the users' understanding to not hinder the usability of systems, as demonstrated by Nourani et al.~\cite{Nourani2019-meaningfulExplanations}, who discuss the effects of meaningful and meaningless explanations to users of an AI interactive systems.